pluginsGLPI/xivo/README.md

 ## Configuration

-This plugin was tested with a xivo version 16.12 and should working correctly for versions above 16.04.
+This plugin was tested with a xivo version 16.12 and should work correctly for versions above 16.04.
 Also not tested at all, but the plugin should also work with recent xivo forks.

 ### Inventory